Bangladesh Telecommunication Regulatory Commission

-The Bangladesh Telecommunication Regulatory Commission (BTRC) (বাংলাদেশ টেলিযোগাযোগ নিয়ন্ত্রণ কমিশন) is an independent commission founded under the Bangladesh Telecommunication Act, 2001 (Act # 18 of 2001).
-The BTRC is responsible for regulating all matters related to telecommunications (wire, cellular, satellite and cable) of Bangladesh.
-The chairman of the commission has the status of a judge of the Bangladesh High Court.
-Shyam Sunder Sikder is the chairman of the commission.
+Bangladesh Telecommunication Regulatory Commission (BTRC) (বাংলাদেশ টেলিযোগাযোগ নিয়ন্ত্রণ কমিশন) is an independent commission founded under the Bangladesh Telecommunication Regulation Act, 2001 (Act no. 18 of 2001).
+The commission is responsible for regulating all matters related to telecommunications (wire, cellular, satellite and cable) of Bangladesh.
+The chairman of the commission has the status of a judge of the High Court Division.
+Since 10 September 2024, Md.
+Emdad-Ul-Bari has been the chairman of the commission.

 History

-In 1979, the Bangladesh Telegraph and Telephone Board was created through the Bangladesh Telegraph and Telephone Board ordinance.
+In 1979, the Bangladesh Telegraph and Telephone Board was established through the Bangladesh Telegraph and Telephone Board Ordinance, 1975.
 The ordinance was revised in 1995.

 The BTRC started operating from 31 January 2002 with a vision of facilitating affordable telecommunication services and increasing the teledensity to at least 10 telephones per 100 inhabitants by 2010.
-The ordinance was updated with the passage of Telecommunication Act (Corrected) bill in 2010.
+The ordinance was updated with the passage of the Telecommunication Act (Corrected) bill in 2010.

 In 2016, the salaries of the commissions and chairman was doubled by the government of Bangladesh.